djb2188/ingester/README.md

 Written by Sean Pompea (http://seanpompea.sdf.org).

 ## Process
-Written in Python 2.7, this software runs a server process.
+Written in Python 2.7, this software runs as a server process.
 It watches for a CSV to be deposited in the specified *inbox* folder.
 It replaces the destination database table with the contents of the CSV, then stores that CSV in the *archive* folder.

 ## Configuration / First-Time Setup